SaltaIT/eyp-logrotate/README.md

 ## Development

-We are pushing to have acceptance testing in place, so any new feature should have some test to check both presence and absence of any feature
+We are pushing to have acceptance testing in place, so any new feature must have tests to check both presence and absence of any feature

+### Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request